cabarius/ToyBox/ToyBox/README.txt

     Added Loot Tab
     Moved Loot Coloring Settings to Loot Tab
-    Added some basic loot filtering and autosell options (TODO) With the kind permission and help from legend himself, @Hambeard, ToyBox now supports a new version of TheLootCheckList
+    Added some basic loot filtering and autosell options (TODO) With the kind permission and help from the legend himself, @Hambeard, ToyBox now supports a new version of TheLootCheckList

 Ver 1.3.9
     Made Alignment section in Bag of Tricks